SONAR: Spectral-Contrastive Audio Residuals for Generalizable Deepfake Detection: Methodology

 To achieve this, we employ the Jensen–Shannon (JS) divergence~\cite{fuglede2004jensen} as a metric for comparing distributions.
-First, we apply a frame-wise softmax to each embedding, converting them into probability distributions.
+First, since the encoder (XLSR) produce temporal features (2D arrays), we apply a frame-wise softmax to each embedding, per timestamp, converting them into probability distributions for each timestamp.
 Then, we compute a single JS divergence score, $\mathrm{JS}\bigl(\mathbf{z}_{\text{content}}, \mathbf{z}_{\text{noise}}\bigr)$, using $\log_{2}$ as the logarithmic base.
 This ensures that the divergence is normalized to the range $[0,1]$, facilitating stable comparison across samples.

 \textbf{Frame-wise JS Divergence:} At each frame $i$, we can treat $\mathbf{z}_{\text{content}}[i]$ and $\mathbf{z}_{\text{noise}}[i]$ as two embeddings in $\mathbb{R}^D$.
 By applying $\mathrm{softmax}$ to each and get two discrete distributions $\mathbf{p}_{\text{content}}[i]$ and $\mathbf{p}_{\text{noise}}[i]$ , where the final score for audio $\mathbf{x}$ with embeddings $\mathbf{Z}_{\text{content}}$, $\mathbf{Z}_{\text{noise}}$ will be: